Irish emergency humanitarian assistance for Gaza to be delivered next week

 Simon Harris made the announcement ahead of meeting Palestinian Prime Minister Mohammad Mustafa at the Munich Security Conference on Saturday.

-The pair will discuss the fragile ceasefire in Gaza, the release of Israeli hostages, the need for urgent increases in humanitarian assistance aand how Ireland can assist, “and crucially a discussion around the reconstruction, governance and security of Gaza”, a spokesman for the Tanaiste said.
+They were expected to discuss the fragile ceasefire in Gaza, the release of Israeli hostages, the need for urgent increases in humanitarian assistance and how Ireland can assist, “and crucially a discussion around the reconstruction, governance and security of Gaza”, a spokesman for the Tanaiste said.

-Speaking ahead of the meeting, Mr Harris said: “I know the world is relieved to see the fragile ceasefire holding.
+After the meeting, Mr Harris said a plan to reconstruct Gaza is needed.

-“It is essential everyone works tirelessly to ensure the ceasefire remains in place and is fully adhered to by all.
+In reference to a proposal by President Donald Trump for the United States to consider taking ownership of the Gaza Strip, the Fine Gael leader said any plan that involves this displacement of people from their land is “not viable”.